omron-sinicx/CompACT/README.md

 #### 1. Create a dataset for a_bot

 a_bot is the robot you see on the right in the Robosuite environment.
 Note that this robot is "right" arm in the code.
-To generate 10 episodes of wiping demonstration data of a_bot via gamepad, run:
+To generate 10 episodes of wiping demonstration data of a_bot via keyboard, run:

     cd CompACT/dependencies/comp-act/scripts/
     python3 for_robosuite/create_dataset_via_device_lerobot.py \